b7s9/coloring-book/CONTRIBUTING.md

 1. Request a reviewer on the PR, and be open to feedback

 **Never git commit any passwords, personally identifying information, or anything that may compromise the security of the project**.

+Please read the 'proper commit message' article but I'll reiterate the two most important points:
+- Write with the imperative mood.
+All commit messages should start with gitmoji, then Fix/Update/Add/Refactor/Remove.
+No participles, no past tense. ie. "Adding", "Added".
+You should be able to scroll back through the git log and say for a given commit, "If I revert back to this commit, it will fix the console log error"
+- Keep the commit message below 80 chars.
+If you did multiple things in a commit, add more lines as needed.

+## Pull Requests

+The title of your pull request should summarize the feature or fix e.g. "Fix websocket compatibility on Safari".
+The first line of the body of the PR should reference the number of the issue it is fixing/resolving by writing "Fixes #12" or "Resolves #55".
+If the PR resolves multiple issues, create a new line for each reference.
+If changes are requested on your pull request, do the changes in the branch you opened that PR from, unless otherwise agreed you should open a new branch.